Continental Air Defense Command: Space defense

 The NORAD/CONAD Combined Operations Center at the Chidlaw Building in Colorado Springs.

 CONAD was assigned "operational command" of the Space Detection and Tracking System (SPADATS) on November 7, 1960.
 SPADATS included Project Space Track and NAVSPASUR sensors.
-The "Improved Hercules system" for surface-to-air-missiles was first deployed in 1961, and in 1962 the command manned the alternate US command post (CONAD ALCOP) at Richards-Gebaur AFB.
+The "Improved Hercules system" for surface-to-air-missiles was first deployed in 1961, and in 1962 the command staffed the alternate US command post (CONAD ALCOP) at Richards-Gebaur AFB.
 CONAD HQ moved from Ent AFB to the nearby Colorado Springs' Chidlaw Building in 1963, where a new NORAD/CONAD "war room" (Combined Operations Center) with Iconorama was used until the under-construction Command Center and Missile Warning Center became operational at Cheyenne Mountain Complex in 1966.
 NORAD HQ moved to the Chidlaw Building on February 15, 1963.
 The CONAD and NORAD offices were consolidated on March 7, 1963.

 CONAD agreed to allow the FAA to control military aircraft for "scramble, flight en route to target [enemy aircraft], and recovery" (handed off to military directors for actual intercept) effective February 1, 1964.
 By January 12, 1965, CONAD had a "Space Defense Center Implementation Plan" (in 1967 the 1st Aero moved Ent's Space Defense Center operations to Cheyenne Mountain Complex's Group III Space Defense Center.)
 CONAD continued using the same name with "air defense" after Aerospace Defense Command (ADCOM) was designated the new USAF "space" command name in 1968 with most of CONAD's missile warning and space surveillance assets (cf. the 1959 Naval Space Surveillance System until transferred to the USAF in 2004).